Student Academic Policies and Procedures Manual

 All new incoming students will receive an academic advising/registration phone call from the Student Services department during which they will discuss their plan of study and register for classes for their first semester.
 Registered students are emailed registration information for summer and fall semesters in March.
 Spring registration information is emailed in November.
 It is important that students follow their plan of study when registering.
 It is highly recommended that students meet with an academic advisor prior to registering each semester.
 The student's academic advisor or student success advisor and the administrators at each campus are always available to answer questions.

-To maintain their status as active students pursuing a M.S.W., students must be enrolled in coursework and/or fieldwork for every consecutive semester until graduation.
-If they are not enrolled in coursework and/or fieldwork, and are not taking an approved leave of absence, they are not considered active students and will be stopped out from the program during the first semester that they did not enroll or take an official leave.
+To maintain their status as active students pursuing a MSW students must be enrolled in coursework and/or fieldwork for every consecutive semester until graduation.
+If they are not enrolled in coursework and/or fieldwork, and are not taking an approved leave of absence, they are not considered actively enrolled in the program.
 If such an action occurs, students must reapply for admission to resume studies.
 Readmission is not guaranteed.
 Readmitted students may be required to repeat coursework or take additional coursework to complete degree requirements.

-Students who are in their final semester and do not complete coursework and or field work by the deadline will be administratively enrolled in SWGS 0766 Maint Matric - No Mentor for every semester that course work or field work requirements remain outstanding.
+Students who are in their final semester and do not complete coursework and or field work by the deadline will be administratively enrolled in SWGS 0766 Maintenance of Matriculation.
 A fee will be applied for this registration.

-M.S.W. students who wish to take a doctoral level course must first get written approval from the dean of students, who will discuss the request with the director of the Ph.D. program.
-Once written approval is granted at the M.S.W. level, students must receive written approval from the director of the doctoral program and the faculty member teaching the doctoral course.
-Without written approval at each level, M.S.W. students may not take doctoral level courses.
-M.S.W. students enrolled in doctoral level courses will be expected to maintain the same standards of performance as the doctoral students in the courses.
+MSW students who wish to take a doctoral level course must first get written approval from the Associate Dean for Academic Affairs, who will discuss the request with the director of the Ph.D. program.
+Once written approval is granted at the MSW level, students must receive written approval from the director of the doctoral program.

 Immunization Requirements